pawelgrzybek/pawelgrzybek.com/content/posts/2015-11-24-my-favourite-front-end-related-podcasts.md

 ---
 title: My favourite front-end related podcasts
-description: We all know how difficult it is staying up to date in front-end development.
+summary: We all know how difficult it is staying up to date in front-end development.
 The day is not long enough.
 The solution?
 Podcasts to the rescue!
 photo: 2015-11-24.jpg
 ---